 Ductless ERV manufacturer's frequently indicate a laundry list of supposed standards the units are compatible with.
 Some even claim inapplicable standards, such as those made for fans or ducted ERV or HRV units.
 They claim the units are suitable for X many square feet of floor area, which is not how ventilation actually works.

-Fundamentally, the efficiency, flow rate and electrical efficiency of the fan in terms of watts per CFM is what determines compatibility with these standards.
+Fundamentally, the efficiency, influence of wind and other air pressure on the device, flow rate and electrical efficiency of the fan in terms of watts per CFM is what determines compatibility with these standards.

 The OpenERV unit is RoHS and WEEE compliant, meaning it does not contain any of a list of toxic substances, such a lead.